Adnane Bensaad

-Adnane Bensaad Gasmi (born 21 October 2005) is a Moroccan professional footballer who currently plays as a forward for Atlético Madrid.
-Born in Spain, he has represented Morocco at youth international level.
+Adnane Bensaad Gasmi (born 21 October 2005) is a Moroccan professional footballer who currently plays as a forward for Valladolid B. Born in Spain, he has represented Morocco at youth international level.

 Club career

 Born in Rafal, Bensaad began his footballing career with grassroots side CF Rafal in Alicante, before joining the academy of professional team Real Murcia.
 He progressed through the academy and was promoted to the club's second team at the age of fifteen, making his debut in the Tercera División RFEF.
 After only a few months with Real Murcia, Bensaad was scouted by a number of top division teams, and went on to join Atlético Madrid in August 2022.

 Shortly after joining, he participated in a youth tournament in Mexico, leading Atlético Madrid to the trophy after beating Guadalajara 4–1 in the final, with Bensaad scoring one of the goals.
 The following year, he was called up to train with the first team for the first time.